Andonome/lk/basics/basics.md

 > rmdir *

-The 'A' directory will not budge as it's not empty.
+The 'A' directory will not budge because it's not empty.
 Remove it recursively, so the computer will remove the things inside the directory as well as the directory itself:

 > rm -r A

 # Installation

-You get a package mangaer which installs programs, fonts, et c.
+You get a package manager which installs programs, fonts, et c.
 If you're on something like Debian, you'll have `apt`, or if you're on something like Red Hat, you'll have `yum`.
 If unsure, ask where a program is:

 > whereis yum